 Omnidirectional Lavalier Mics VS Directional Lavalier Mics

-Omnidirectional lavalier mics are generally easier to mount than those of the directional ones.
+Lavalier Omnidirectional mics are generally easier to mount than those of the directional ones.
 Moreover, they can pick up sounds from different directions.
-Hence, you should opt for this type of lav mics if you need to capture sounds from different directions during filming or videomaking.
-If you would use the lavalier mics inside a controlled and closed environment, you should go for directional mics, for this type of mics are mostly used in controlled and closed studio environments like in the newsrooms.
+Hence, you should opt for this type of lapel mics if you need to capture sounds from different directions during filming or videomaking.
+If you would use the lapel microphone inside a controlled and closed environment, you should go for directional mics, for this type of mics are mostly used in controlled and closed studio environments like in the newsrooms.

 Your choice of Lavalier microphones would either facilitate your works or make them difficult.
 Hence, at the onset, it would be good to get hold of one of the best lavalier microphones at hand.
 Here are three of the popular lavalier mic brands and models that you can readily consider: